A DUI charge can affect your job, finances, and ability to drive again. A Cleveland DUI lawyer can help you to get your life back on track.

 I worked with Robert to help fight my traffic ticket.
 He was incredibly responsive and helpful, and was able to keep two points off my ticket.
 Thank you again!!

-Drunk driving laws in Ohio are some of the strictest in America — If an officer pulls someone over for suspicion of drunk driving they are going to conduct a breathalyzer test or some type of sobriety test.
-If you refuse to cooperate with the officer or decline the tests your license will be immediately revoked.
+Drunk driving laws in Ohio are some of the strictest in America — If a police officer pulls someone over for suspicion of drunk driving, they are going to conduct a breathalyzer test or some type of sobriety test.
+If you refuse to cooperate with the officer or decline the tests, your license will be immediately revoked.
 To pass the breathalyzer test, you must produce a (BAC) blood alcohol concentration level below 0.08%, the legal limit.
 If you are charged with OVI or DUI in Ohio, regardless of the circumstances, you lose your license.
-Once you start driving again the courts often mandate ignition interlock devices to monitor the safe use of your vehicle.
+Once you start driving again, the courts often mandate ignition interlock devices to monitor the safe use of your vehicle.
 Here are additional penalties that are associated with recurring OVI/DUI charges:

-Your choice of criminal defense attorney can be a life-changing decision.
-You need Ohio DUI attorney Robert Botnick with you in court to get you the BEST possible outcome for your case.
-The Botnick Law Firm is ready to FIGHT for clients facing OVI or DUI charges or any other criminal charges.
+Your choice of a criminal defense attorney can be a life-changing decision.
+While there are many Cleveland DUI lawyers, you need Ohio DUI attorney Robert Botnick with you in court to get the BEST possible outcome for your case when facing criminal charges.
+The Botnick Law Firm, a respected DUI Defense Law Firm is ready to FIGHT for clients facing OVI or DUI charges or any other criminal charges.

 Our #1 goal is to protect the rights and liberties of the criminally accused.
-If you are involved in an Ohio OVI or DUI charge, contact our office as soon as it is safe to do so.
-Mr.Botnick will help get you the best possible results for your case — Book a consultation today for assistance building your OVI/DUI defense.
+If you are involved in an Ohio OVI or DUI charge, contact our office as soon as it is safe.
+Our resident Cleveland OVI and DUI attorney, Mr.Botnick, will help get you the best possible results for your case — Book a consultation today for assistance building your OVI/DUI defense.